jkomoros/prompt-garden/README.md

 ### Templates

-The `template` seed_type takes a string and some variables and renders a new string.
+The `render` seed_type takes a template string and some variables and renders a new string.

 A simple template looks like this: `{{ name }} is {{age}}`, when rendered with the variables `{name: "Alex", age: 25}` will give `Alex is 25`.